A-10379

 New York Assembly Bill 10379-A — An Act to amend the general business law, in relation to prohibiting artificial intelligence chatbots from using features which are considered unsafe for minors

-Prohibits chatbot operators from providing 'unsafe chatbot features' to covered users unless the operator has verified the user is not a minor using methods permissible under Article 45 of the General Business Law.
-Unsafe features include simulating companionship or interpersonal relationships, generating content promoting suicide or self-harm, sexually explicit conduct, CSAM, encouraging secrecy or isolation, and engagement optimization that overrides safety guardrails.
-Exempts chatbots used solely for customer service, commercial product information, or internal enterprise/government employee productivity.
-Enforceable through both a private right of action (with actual damages, punitive damages, disgorgement, and attorneys' fees) and attorney general enforcement (with civil penalties up to $25,000 per violation).
-Includes a rebuttable presumption of causation where a user engaged in self-harm after the chatbot encouraged such conduct, and voids contractual liability waivers.
+Prohibits chatbot operators from providing 'unsafe chatbot features' to covered users unless the operator has verified the user is not a minor using methods permissible under existing New York age verification law (Article 45 of the General Business Law).
+Unsafe features include simulating companionship or interpersonal relationships, generating outputs promoting suicide/self-harm/substance abuse/disordered eating, encouraging secrecy or isolation, overriding safety guardrails for engagement, and generating sexually explicit content or CSAM.
+Exempts chatbots used solely for customer service, commercial product information, or internal business/government purposes.
+Enforceable through both a private right of action (with a rebuttable causation presumption for self-harm cases, punitive damages, and attorney fees) and Attorney General enforcement (with civil penalties up to $25,000 per violation and authority to order destruction of unlawfully obtained data and algorithms).
+Contractual liability waivers are void as a matter of public policy.

 Summary

-Prohibits chatbot operators from providing 'unsafe chatbot features' to covered users unless the operator has verified the user is not a minor using methods permissible under Article 45 of the General Business Law.
-Unsafe features include simulating companionship or interpersonal relationships, generating content promoting suicide or self-harm, sexually explicit conduct, CSAM, encouraging secrecy or isolation, and engagement optimization that overrides safety guardrails.
-Exempts chatbots used solely for customer service, commercial product information, or internal enterprise/government employee productivity.
-Enforceable through both a private right of action (with actual damages, punitive damages, disgorgement, and attorneys' fees) and attorney general enforcement (with civil penalties up to $25,000 per violation).
-Includes a rebuttable presumption of causation where a user engaged in self-harm after the chatbot encouraged such conduct, and voids contractual liability waivers.
+Prohibits chatbot operators from providing 'unsafe chatbot features' to covered users unless the operator has verified the user is not a minor using methods permissible under existing New York age verification law (Article 45 of the General Business Law).
+Unsafe features include simulating companionship or interpersonal relationships, generating outputs promoting suicide/self-harm/substance abuse/disordered eating, encouraging secrecy or isolation, overriding safety guardrails for engagement, and generating sexually explicit content or CSAM.
+Exempts chatbots used solely for customer service, commercial product information, or internal business/government purposes.
+Enforceable through both a private right of action (with a rebuttable causation presumption for self-harm cases, punitive damages, and attorney fees) and Attorney General enforcement (with civil penalties up to $25,000 per violation and authority to order destruction of unlawfully obtained data and algorithms).
+Contractual liability waivers are void as a matter of public policy.

 Enforcement & Penalties